Bleisure travel

+Bleisure travel (/ˈblɛʒər/; /ˈbliːʒər/) is a portmanteau of business and leisure.
+It refers to the practice of combining business travel with leisure activities, typically by extending a business trip to include personal time.

-This phenomenon has been studied since 2011, and from this year on, a report shows that bleisure travel has been maintaining a constant growth, accounting for 7% of all business trips.
+This phenomenon has been studied since 2011, and from that year on a report shows that bleisure travel has been maintaining a constant growth, accounting for 7% of all business trips.

+Terminology and origins

+The term bleisure was first used in 2009 in a trend report published by The Future Laboratory, co-authored by Jacob Strand and Miriam Rayman.
+The term bizcation is also used in a similar context to describe business trips that include vacation time.

 Bleisure traveller profiles

 Bleisure travellers can be described as "individuals who combine leisure with professional business obligations when abroad".

 The elements characterising bleisure travellers are different, and this makes it difficult to draw a defined profile of these individuals.
 Bleisure is a widespread practice among US travellers, especially for those working in the technology, healthcare, and public administration sectors.
 A report shows that US traveller adds bleisure in about half of the cases, 52% for International trips and 42% for domestic ones.
 The main reasons for travelling are conferences and conventions, team building, client meetings and presentations.

 Bleisure travellers could be grouped according to various aspects, in particular gender, age, and trip frequency.

 Research indicates that females would be more likely than males to take bleisure trips.
 In both groups 20% of travellers would take one or more bleisure trips in a year, however women register higher rate: 8.5% against 6.8% of men.

 Younger travellers (between 20 and 25) look significantly more likely to add weekends to their business trips, measuring a rate close to 15%.
 This result is two or three times higher than those for 45–50 age interval.
 Millennial travellers deserve a special attention because they appear to be the individuals shaping the future of business travel, nearly twice likely to travel for business than Baby boomers.
 Millennials may work from home often or during the evening hours, and dedicate traditional working hours to leisure activities.
 In comparison to other age groups, Millennials are more likely to take bleisure trips.
 However, it is not clear whether this reflects unique preferences or transitory life events.

 Frequent travellers taking 20 trips or more per year seem to be less than 5% likely to take a bleisure trip during the year, they would account for 8% of all bleisure trips.
 By contrast, one third of all bleisure trips would be taken by employees travelling once a month.